WallStSmart

 How does EFX's valuation compare to its history?

-On P/E, EFX currently sits in the 12th percentile of its own 5Y range.
-That is historically cheap relative to where it has traded over the period.
+On P/E, EFX sits in the 3rd percentile of its own 5Y range, historically cheap relative to where it has traded.
+A low percentile means today's multiple is near the bottom of its historical band.

 What is EFX's Smart Value Score?

 EFX's Smart Value Score is 66/100.
-The Smart Value Score is a proprietary WallStSmart metric blending growth quality, financial health, and valuation attractiveness into a single 0-100 read.
-Scores above 75 are rare and indicate strong multi-factor alignment.
+It is a proprietary WallStSmart metric blending growth quality, financial health, and valuation into a single 0-100 read, and scores above 75 are rare, signaling strong multi-factor alignment.